PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/UnattendedShinyHunting.md

 - The program attacks a shiny instead of locking it
   - This is the same as the previous bullet and is extremely rare since it requires a shiny encounter.
 It usually means the delay is too high.

-These failure cases mean that if you come back and see your Switch trapped in the summary screen, it doesn’t guarantee that the encounter is shiny.
+These failure cases mean that if you come back and see your Switch trapped in the summary screen, it doesn't guarantee that the encounter is shiny.
 This is actually quite common depending on the program and the quality of the calibration.

 ***